gioUbbiali/Sustainable-Meat-Systems-Ontology/SuMSO/materials for implementation/README.md

 This folder contains the materials for implementing SuMSO, including:

-- A non-exaustive list of competency questions.
+- A non-exaustive list of competency questions CQs (Word and PDF formats).
 -
 -